 A fix of the divisions by zero in the affine motion estimation.

-An affine cleaning that uses only three specific functions to derive affine models (derivation from a neighboring affine model, computations of the third affine model seed from the two first ones, or of the second one from the first and last ones).

-The affine model derivations are all performed in integer precision (instead of double).

 All details of individual changes can be found in CE4.1.3, CE4.1.4, CE4.2.3 and CE4.2.4 related documents.

 Results

 The tools described above are implemented within the BMS-1.0 software.
 The following tables report simulation results using VTM and BMS configuration files, as defined in the Common Test Conditions.
 The same binaries are used (JEM_TOOLS macros activated).
 All tests were performed with SIMD=SSE42 options.